Donald Maclean (spy): London deskbound

-After a few months rest Maclean recovered from the troubles of his Egyptian period and Melinda Maclean agreed to return to the marriage, immediately becoming pregnant.
+After a few months' rest, Maclean recovered from the troubles of his Egyptian period and Melinda Maclean agreed to return to the marriage, immediately becoming pregnant.
 Maclean's career did not seem to suffer from the events in Egypt.
 He was promoted and made head of the American Department in the Foreign Office, perhaps its most important assignment for an officer at Maclean's level.
 This allowed him to continue to keep Moscow informed about Anglo-American relations and planning.
 The most important report Maclean sent to Moscow concerned the emergency summit in Washington in December 1950 between the British Prime Minister Clement Attlee and U.S. President Harry S. Truman.
 After China entered the Korean War, there were demands both outside and inside the U.S. government, most notably by General Douglas MacArthur, that the U.S attack China with nuclear weapons.
 The British were strongly opposed to both the use of nuclear weapons and escalating the war by attacking China, and Attlee had gone to Washington with the aim of stopping both.
-Truman reassured Attlee at the Washington summit that he would not allow the use of nuclear weapons or take the war outside of Korea.
+Truman reassured Attlee at the Washington summit that he would not allow the use of nuclear weapons or take the war outside Korea.
 Maclean provided a transcript of what was said at the Truman-Attlee summit to Yuri Modin, the "control" of the Cambridge spy ring.
 Meanwhile, the American and British governments were concluding that Maclean was indeed a Soviet agent, a process carefully tracked by fellow Soviet operative Kim Philby in Washington.